codio-templates/hello-turtle-c-/.guides/content/Incrementing-Variables-1f86.md

 ---

 ## Incrementing Variables
 Incrementing a variable means to increase the value of a variable by a set amount.
 The most common incrementation you will see is when a variable increments itself by the value of 1.
-Copy the code below and `TRY IT`.

 ```c++
 int a = 0;